Depending on your preferred strategy, there are both high and low-risk casino offers available meaning there’s something for everyone.

 Before we get into different matched betting casino offers, let’s look at some basics.

+One of the key things you’ll need to get your head around is something called variance.
 Variance is the most important psychological aspect when starting with casino offers.

-Every offer has an expected value (EV) rating.
-This is how much you would expect to win over thousands of attempts.
+In simple terms, it works out how much you would expect to win over thousands of attempts.
 The EV figure will vary over the short term each time you play an offer, but we are focusing on the long term maths rather than short term wins and losses.